About feature flags

 • Allows for more secure feature testing prior to release

-• Enables more granular release control, i.e. for continuous delivery
+• Enables more granular release control, e.g. for continuous delivery

 • Gives you the ability to target users with specific features